96 GeV Scalar Boson in the 2HDM with U(1)_H Gauge Symmetry: Introduction

 In this paper, we consider gauged $U(1)_H$ symmetry instead of softly broken $Z_2$ symmetry, by assigning a non-vanishing $U(1)_H$ charge to $H_2$ \cite{Ko:2012hd,Ko:2013zsa,Ko:2014uka,Ko:2015fxa}.
 In addition, extra complex singlet scalar field, $\Phi$, is also introduced in order to break $U(1)_H$ spontaneously.
 As discussed in Ref. \cite{Ko:2012hd}, there are several possible setups in 2HDMs with gauged $U(1)_H$.
 In this work, we concentrate on the Type-II 2HDM and the Type-Y 2HDM motivated by the excesses around 96 GeV.
-In Sec.~\ref{sec2}, we discuss the setups of our 2HDMs.
-In Sec.~\ref{sec3}, we summarize experimental constraints relevant to our models.
-In Sec.~\ref{sec4}, the analyses concerned with the excesses are shown.
-Sec.~\ref{sec5} is devoted to summary.
+In Sect.~\ref{sec2}, we discuss the setups of our 2HDMs.
+In Sect.~\ref{sec3}, we summarize experimental constraints relevant to our models.
+In Sect.~\ref{sec4}, the analyses concerned with the excesses are shown.
+Section~\ref{sec5} is devoted to summary.
 In Appendix \ref{bounded}, the constraints from the condition for the scalar potential to be bounded from below is introduced.
 In Appendix \ref{effcoup}, the relevant effective couplings are summarized.